wuyilingwei/Timberborn_Mods_Universal_zhCN_Translate_v1/README.md

 ## How to use it

+Device requirements:

+Windows Only, at least win7 (tested only on win11)

+Python > 3.8 and in path

+A network that can access Steam and OpenAI.
+For some regions, VPN is necessary.

+### I

 [Download repository](https://github.com/wuyilingwei/Timberborn_Mods_Universal_cnZH_Translate/archive/refs/heads/main.zip)

-Make sure you computer install python 3.6+
+Make sure you computer install python 3.8+, and in system path, if you do not have, download [here](https://www.python.org/downloads/)

+I strongly recommend using Python 3.11, it is my development version.

+### II

-Run init.bat to install Support libraries and external programs
+Run `init.bat` to install Support libraries and external programs.

-Follow the init guide setup key and steam auth
+Follow the initialization guide setup key and steam auth.

+Generally speaking, there is no version update and initialization is only required once.

+### III

-open 'ids.txt' put mods to be translated workshop id here
+open `ids.txt` put mods to be translated workshop id here.

-run main.py
+Run `RUNME.bat` to download and process mod file.

-check changes.log to review changes
+check changes.log to review changes.

+### IV

+copy mod folder to documents\Timberborn\Mods\\{mod}

+### V

-upload mod folder to steam OR copy to mod menu to enjoy your game
+upload to steam OR enjoy your game.